HpropHeap Predicates

 generalized notation \∃ x1 ... xn, H is also available.

-The definition of hexists is a bit technical.
-It is not essential to
+The definition of hexists is a bit technical, and it is not essential to

 master it at this point.
 Additional explanations are provided near the end